geekarist/tnpr/ARCHITECTURE.md

 ### Layers

 TNPR follows the MVVM architecture.
-Well, at leat it follows my interpretation of it.
+Well, at least it follows my interpretation of it.

 ![](README_assets/layers.png)